 With its floral notes and peachy characteristic, a Moscato d’Asti complements the main flavors of this ice cream if wine is your drink of choice.
 Plus, those lively bubbles are the perfect counter to the ice cream's body.

 Please, please, please give this honey-lavender ice cream a whirl.
 I have no doubt that this honey-lavender ice cream with peach compote will become one of your new summer favorites.
-Leave a comment and let me know your thoughts.
-Oh, and don’t forget to sign up for my newsletter to make sure you never miss a recipe.

 Looking for More Ice Cream Recipes?